GFX23/GFX23/README.md

     - There i store solutions from solved puzzles with explanations.

 - Check my REPO: crm-tsindustry2.0
-    - My latest project, which iam refactoring from my old version to new one with Next.JS, TypeScript, GraphQL.
+    - One of my public projects, which was refactored from my old version to new one with Next.JS, TypeScript.
     - Its made for industrial company, for accounting, tracking orders and for some dashboards.

 SKILLS: